General, site-wide improvements that would be included in the preferred design concept:

 - Pruning trees and shrubs to open up views and new lighting throughout the area to improve safety.

-All design concept alternatives propose improvements to the Concession Street / Jolley Cut intersection.
-The design team investigated the following changes, with approval from City of Hamilton stakeholders:
+All design concept alternatives propose improvements to the Concession Street/Jolley Cut intersection.
+The design team investigated these changes, with approval from City of Hamilton stakeholders:

 - The design team explored numerous configuration options as part of the intersection investigation.
 The investigation resulted in proposing the following changes, with approval from City of Hamilton stakeholders.